osmosis-labs/osmosis/SECURITY.md

 ## Bug Bounty

 Though we don't have an official bug bounty program, we generally offer rewards to security researchers who responsibly disclose vulnerabilities to us.
 Bounties are generally awarded for vulnerabilities classified as **high** or **critical** severity.
-Bounty amounts can be discussed and agreed upon during the disclosure process.
+Bounty amounts will be determined during the disclosure process, after the severity has been assessed.

 > [!WARNING]
 > Targeting our production environments will disqualify you from receiving any bounty.